Get 2 Months Free When You Switch to HorizonIQ. LEARN MORE.

 INAP

-• Increase scalability to rapidly grow with its exponentially expanding customer base
+• Increase scalability to keep up with an exponentially expanding customer base.

-• Add flexibility to deployment platforms and increase speed so customers can instantly connect
+• Add deployment flexibility and improve speed so that customers could instantly connect and share content.

 LEARN MORE